-The Transmit Complete (TXC) Flag bit is set one when the entire frame in the transmit Shift Reg- ister has been shifted out and there are no new data currently present in the transmit buffer.
-The TXC Flag bit is automatically cleared when a transmit complete interrupt is executed, or it can be cleared by writing a one to its bit location.
-The TXC Flag is useful in half-duplex communication interfaces (like the RS485 standard), where a transmitting application must enter Receive mode and free the communication bus immediately after completing the transmission.
-When the Transmit Compete Interrupt Enable (TXCIE) bit in UCSRB is set, the USART Transmit Complete Interrupt will be executed when the TXC Flag becomes set (provided that global interrupts are enabled).
-When the transmit complete interrupt is used, the interrupt handling routine does not have to clear the TXC Flag, this is done automatically when the interrupt is executed.
-Parity Generator The Parity Generator calculates the parity bit for the serial frame data.
-When parity bit is enabled $(UPM1 = 1)$, the Transmitter control logic inserts the parity bit between the last data bit and the first stop bit of the frame that is sent.
-Disabling the Transmitter The disabling of the Transmitter (setting the TXEN to zero) will not become effective until ongo- ing and pending transmissions are completed (that is, when the Transmit Shift Register and Transmit Buffer Register do not contain data to be transmitted).
+The Transmit Complete (TXC) flag bit is set one when the entire frame in the Transmit Shift Register has been shifted out and there are no new data currently present in the transmit buffer.
+The TXC flag bit is automatically cleared when a transmit complete interrupt is executed, or it can be cleared by writing a one to its bit location.
+The TXC flag is useful in half-duplex communication interfaces (like the RS485 standard), where a transmitting application must enter receive mode and free the communication bus immediately after completing the transmission.

+When the Transmit Compete Interrupt Enable (TXCIE) bit in UCSRB is set, the USART Transmit Complete Interrupt will be executed when the TXC flag becomes set (provided that global interrupts are enabled).
+When the transmit complete interrupt is used, the interrupt handling routine does not have to clear the TXC flag, this is done automatically when the interrupt is executed.

+Parity Generator

+The parity generator calculates the parity bit for the serial frame data.
+When parity bit is enabled (UPM1 = 1), the transmitter control logic inserts the parity bit between the last data bit and the first stop bit of the frame that is sent.

+Disabling the Transmitter

+The disabling of the Transmitter (setting the TXEN to zero) will not become effective until ongoing and pending transmissions are completed, i.e., when the Transmit Shift Register and Transmit Buffer register do not contain data to be transmitted.
 When disabled, the Transmitter will no longer override the TxD pin.

-Data Reception - The USART Receiver The USART Receiver is enabled by writing the Receive Enable (RXEN) bit in the UCSRB Regis- ter to one.
-When the Receiver is enabled, the normal pin operation of the RxD pin is overridden by the USART and given the function as the Receiver's serial input.
+Data Reception - The USART Receiver

+The USART Receiver is enabled by writing the Receive Enable (RXEN) bit in the UCSRB Register to one.
+When the receiver is enabled, the normal pin operation of the RxD pin is overridden by the USART and given the function as the receiver's serial input.
 The baud rate, mode of operation and frame format must be set up once before any serial reception can be done.
-If syn- chronous operation is used, the clock on the XCK pin will be used as transfer clock.
-Receiving Frames with 5 to 8 Data Bits The Receiver starts data reception when it detects a valid start bit.
+If synchronous operation is used, the clock on the XCK pin will be used as transfer clock.

+Receiving Frames with 5 to 8 Data Bits

+The Receiver starts data reception when it detects a valid start bit.
 Each bit that follows the start bit will be sampled at the baud rate or XCK clock, and shifted into the Receive Shift Register until the first stop bit of a frame is received.
-A second stop bit will be ignored by the Receiver.
-When the first stop bit is received (that is, a complete serial frame is present in the Receive Shift Register), the contents of the Shift Register will be moved into the receive buffer.
+A second stop bit will be ignored by the receiver.
+When the first stop bit is received, i.e., a complete serial frame is present in the Receive Shift Register, the contents of the Shift Register will be moved into the receive buffer.
 The receive buffer can then be read by reading the UDR I/O location.

-The following code example shows a simple USART receive function based on polling of the Receive Complete (RXC) Flag.
+The following code example shows a simple USART receive function based on polling of the Receive Complete (RXC) flag.
 When using frames with less than eight bits the most significant bits of the data read from the UDR will be masked to zero.
 The USART has to be initialized before the function can be used.

-Assembly Code Example (1)
+''' Assembly Code Example(1)

 USART_Receive:

 ; Wait for data to be received

 sbis UCSRA, RXC

 rjmp USART_Receive

 ; Get and return received data from buffer

 in r16, UDR

 ret

-C Code Example (1)

-unsigned char USART_Receive(void)
+unsigned char USART_Receive( void )

 {

 / Wait for data to be received /

-while (!(UCSRA & (1<<rxc)))<="" pre=""></rxc))>
+while (!(UCSRA & (1<<RXC)))

 ;

 / Get and return received data from buffer /

 return UDR;

 }

+'''

-The function simply waits for data to be present in the receive buffer by checking the RXC Flag, before reading the buffer and returning the value.
+The function simply waits for data to be present in the receive buffer by checking the RXC flag, before reading the buffer and returning the value.